OSUGliders/gliderfs/README.md

 ln -s /home/server/hpc/grg ~/grg
 ```

+## Organization

+Good organization of data is critical and is described in separate document: [organization.md](organization.md).

 ## Initial setup

 **Only one person needs to do this for the packages to be globally available.
 As of 9/10/25 this has already been done.**